sheyman/docs-barbican/api-docs/concepts.rst

 Each of these types have explicit restrictions as to what type of secrets should be held within.
 These will be broken down in their respective sections.

-This guide will assume you will be using a local running development environment of |product name|.
+This guide assumes that you are running |product name| in a local development environment.

 .. _generic_containers: